 Argyll and the Isles Coast and Countryside Trust (ACT) is a partnership working for Argyll which aims to maintain, enhance and promote the coast and countryside of Argyll and the Isles, so it can be enjoyed by residents, businesses and visitors.

 British Agricultural and Garden Machinery Association (BAGMA) supports independent agricultural, garden and groundcare machinery dealers.

 The British Horse Society is an equestrian charity providing a strong voice for horses and people with support, training and education.

 CEG Gateway develops online services and resources which support career-related learning and professional development.

 The Circle of supporters for the First Minister’s National Advisory Council on Women and Girls #GenerationEqual.

 Community Partnership for Loch Lomond and the Trossachs National Park is run by its members for the benefit of all the communities in and around the National Park.
 It provides guidance, support and information to help communities work together to shape and enhance their own community.
 Find out more about careers in activity tourism and land-based industries in the National Park area here.

-Countryside Jobs Service is a great resource if you're looking for work in our sector.
+Countryside Jobs Service is a great resource if you're looking for voluntary or paid work in our sector.

 Countryside Learning Scotland is a unique Scottish charity helping people to learn about the countryside.
 With a particular concern for young people and those living in urban areas, it provides an adaptable programme of education, co-ordinating classroom speakers, offering resources on countryside topics and organising school visits into the countryside.